Depersonalization Disorder: The Mystery Condition?

 Now, anxiety-based conditions are at very different levels from day-to-day anxiety, like having an exam coming up or giving a presentation at work.

 But it is important to remember that even if a diagnosis of anxiety seems simplistic, it’s still technically correct!

 Fewer diagnoses means that it’s more difficult to research, because the numbers aren’t as great as those other conditions.

 Less research means less awareness of the condition, which means less diagnoses -- and so the circle continues.
 Or at least, it has done for decades!

 It can be frustrating, but please do bear in mind that this has more to do with the nature of the condition (and just how difficult it can be to describe) than any sort of lack of interest or negligence in the medical community.

 Also, it’s important to remember that this IS changing.

-When I developed DP back in 2005, there was almost no information about the condition available online, aside from one or two small chat forums.
+When I developed DPDR back in 2005, there was almost no information about the condition available online, aside from one or two small chat forums.
 Now there is a wealth of different resources.

 And that’s being reflected in the medical community -- these days I’m speaking to more and more people whose doctors HAVE recognized the symptoms and diagnosed the condition.

 And with more awareness of the condition, the quicker that a diagnosis is likely to happen, the sooner you realise that this isn’t some sort of mysterious, bizarre disease.